-When running a promotion on social media or through a newsletter, you’ll invariably include a link to your website.
-Whether this link takes a user is your landing page.
+When running a promotion on social media, through a newsletter, or in a PPC paid ads campaign, you’ll invariably include a link to your website.
+Where this link takes a user is your landing page.
 Some businesses simply use their homepage, but this is a mistake.

 An advertisement or banner piqued a user’s curiosity.
 You promised a particular offer or service that interested them.
 A homepage discusses everything that you can provide.
 That’s like offering somebody a snack and then attempting to upsell them on a three-course meal.

 By designing a landing page, you will drill down into the wants and needs of a customer and retain their attention.
 Done right, this increases sales, enhances SEO, boosts page ranking and shows a customer that you can deliver what they are looking for.